Vtsl-patel/wikipediaLoop/README.md

 ## Getting Started

+Requirements : NodeJS should be installed on the system

 1. Clone the repository:
-2. in the root directory use command "npm install concurrently" in terminal
+2. in the mainFolder use command "npm install -g concurrently" in terminal
-3. then run "npm start" in terminal
+3. then run "npm start" in terminal of mainFolder
+4. you can now paste any Wikipedia URL for input